mdgriffith/elm-animation-pack/README.md

 Here are all the pitfalls you need to be aware of:

-  * If you try to animate a state that doesn't exist, you'll get a logged warning (i.e. runtime notification)
+  * If you try to update/animate a state that doesn't exist, you'll get a logged warning (i.e. runtime notification) and _nothing else will happen_!
-  * If you try to
   * Be wary about spawning new animation states willy nilly.
 In other words, be careful about using `Animation.Pack.add` all the time.